chnm/thatcamp-org/wp-content/plugins/custom-meta-widget/readme.txt

 Updated metadata, not an essential upgrade.

 = 1.3.5_a =
-Fixes one textdomain missed in the internationalization update and update for Wordpress 3.3.2.
+Fixes one textdomain missed in the internationalization update and update for WordPress 3.3.2.

 = 1.3.5 =
 Adds translations for several languages.